 Shore Power and RV Site Hookups

 Most RV grounds and parks offer electrical hookups known as shore power.
 Hookups often come in 20, 30, and 50 AMP outputs.
 The type of hookup depends on your RV, smaller RVs, pop up campers, and travel trailers often use 30 amps, while larger trailers and fifth wheels use 50 amps.
-Most sites have started to do away with 20 amp connections.
+Most sites have started to do away with 20-amp connections.

 RV Inverters and Converters

 In some situations, it may be necessary for you to convert or invert your power supply for a variety of purposes.
 To switch DC power to AC power, you will use an inverter.
 Refer to the manufacturer’s guidelines that come with your RV to ensure you’re buying the right inverter or converter for your rig’s setup.

 RV converters don’t see as much use as inverters.
 A converter is used to convert AC into DC power for powering or charging small devices that are unable to handle the 120 volts of a standard alternating current outlet.